Norman Armitage: Olympics, 1928-36

 At the 1928 Summer Olympics, he competed (as Norman Cohn) in the individual and team events.
 The American team was eliminated in the first round, and Armitage reached the semifinals in individual sabre.
 At the 1932 Summer Olympics, he reached the finals in the team event and finished fourth.
 In individual sabre, he placed ninth.

 Armitage competed at the 1936 Summer Olympics in spite of severe chemical burns on his right hand suffered in January of that year.
-(He was a chemical engineer and later a patent attorney.)
+(He was a chemical engineer, a patent attorney and a textile executive.)
 He reached the semifinals in individual sabre, and placed fifth in the team sabre event.